Capillary/ecom-api-document/source/includes/_product.md

 UserName | string | Username linked to the customer account who commented TargetName | string |  Product title to which the comment is posted Title | string | Title of the root comment
-Description | string | Actual comment text
-ModuleType | enum | Module type will be `C` for comment IsAbusive | boolean | Whether the comment is abusive or not HelpfulCount | int | Number of likes (helpful) received to the comment
+Description | string | Actual content of the comment ModuleType | enum | Module type will be `C` for comment IsAbusive | boolean | Whether the comment is abusive or not HelpfulCount | int | Number of likes (helpful) received to the comment